jthornber/blk-archive/doc/Use Cases.md

 The default block size is 4096, if in doubt leave it as this.
 You probably only want to go lower than this if you are intending to store small amounts of data in the system (eg, < 1T).

-> dm-archive create -a my-archive --block-size 8092
+> blk-archive create -a my-archive --block-size 8092

 The block size will always get rounded up to a power of two.

 # Add a large file to an archive
-> dm-archive pack -a my-archive my-file
+> blk-archive pack -a my-archive my-file

 The *pack* sub command adds a file to an archive.
 The file will be deduplicated then compressed.
 Finally the compressed data will be reconstructed to verify the process.

-dm-archive is really designed for archiving data on devices.
+blk-archive is really designed for archiving data on devices.
 It will do files

 Various statistics will be printed out at the end of the operation:

-> dm-archive pack -a test-achive linux-v5.0.tar
+> blk-archive pack -a test-achive linux-v5.0.tar

 ```
 stream id        : 30973e06100eb1d7